 If you have the opportunity, it’s a great idea to visit Oxford before making an application, in order to get a sense of the place and to look round possible colleges.

 The University runs three open day events during the year and the English Faculty takes part in all three.
-The next University-wide Open Day for undergraduates will be held on Friday 14 September.
+The 2019 University-wide Open Days for undergraduates will be held on Wednesday 3rd July, Thursday 4th July and Friday 20th September.

 All talks will take place in the English Faculty building, on the corner of St Cross and Manor Roads.
 The day has been scheduled to allow flexibility in attendance, and visitors are welcome to pop in and out as suits their plans for the day.
 Staff and current students will be present throughout the day to answer questions about the course, studying at Oxford, and the application process.
 We welcome students interested in our joint schools (English and History; English and Classics; English and Modern Languages) at any of our talks.